-In 2021, OCA continued its rollout of the Universal Case Management System (UCMS), a modern, robust, customized case management system with a centralized, statewide database that includes additional functionality for improved criminal disposition reporting.
+In 2021, OCA completed its rollout of the Universal Case Management System (UCMS), a modern, robust, customized case management system with a centralized, statewide database that includes additional functionality for improved criminal disposition reporting.
+The UCMS is now operational in all NYC criminal and superior courts.

 The UCMS aids in the transmission of more timely, accurate and complete criminal and disposition records through providing the following features: